starkandwayne-attic/cf-deployment/README.md

 ======================================

-To create a new [Genesis][1] based deployment of Cloud Foundry, run `genesis new deployment --template Cloud Foundry`.
-This will create a new repo called `Cloud Foundry-deployments` for you, and pull in the `github.com/starkandwayne/Cloud Foundry-deployment` repo as the `upstream` remote, copying the contents of `global/*` into the new `Cloud Foundry-deployments` repo.
+To create a new [Genesis][1] based deployment of Cloud Foundry, run `genesis new deployment --template cf`.
+This will create a new repo called `cf-deployments` for you, and pull in the `github.com/starkandwayne/Cloud Foundry-deployment` repo as the `upstream` remote, copying the contents of `global/*` into the new `cf-deployments` repo.

 This allows you to easily diverge from the upstream templates to suit your environment, and while also being able to pull in changes from upstream down